vankadara-lab/mssp-moe/README.md

-# How to Scale Mixture-of-Experts: From μP to the Maximally Scale-Stable Parameterization
+# How to Scale Mixture-of-Experts: From muP to the Maximally Scale-Stable Parameterization

 Code accompanying the paper:
 **"How to Scale Mixture-of-Experts: From μP to the Maximally Scale-Stable Parameterization"**